 Do I need a touch screen?
 Windows 8 changed the game with its touch-friendly interface.
-Most new Windows laptops now ship with Windows 8 -- but not all have a touch screen.
+Most new Windows laptops now ship with Windows 8, but not all have a touch screen.
 You can certainly use Windows 8 without one, but a touch screen does maximize the experience.
-Our Best Reviewed cheap Ultrabook, the Toshiba Satellite U845T (Est. $800) has a superb touch screen, but some very good cheap laptops (including our other two Best Reviewed picks) omit the touch screen to lower the price.
-One, the Dell Inspiron 17, is also available with Windows 7 Home Premium for those not ready or willing to make the jump to Win8, making the lack of a touch screen pretty much a non-issue.
+Some well-reviewed laptops -- particularly business-centric models -- instead still ship with a version of Windows 7 for those not ready or willing to make the jump to Win8, making the lack of a touch screen pretty much a non-issue.

 Which processor?
 Users are faced with a sometimes bewildering array of choices when it comes to processors.
 Older-generation Intel Core processors can still fit the bill for basic and even business use.
 However, fourth-generation Core processors with Haswell technology raise the stakes by providing epic battery life and greatly improved graphics.
 Regardless of the technology generation, most users will do just fine with an Intel Core i3 processor.
 It provides sufficient power for everyday computing, web browsing and more, and it won't falter when multitasking, although gaming will be limited to less-demanding titles.
-If you have the leeway and the need, budget laptops with Core i5 or i7 processors provide a performance boost along with notably better battery life and integrated graphics capabilities, particularly in the case of fourth-generation Core i7 processors.
+If you have the leeway and the need, budget laptops with Core i5 or i7 processors provide a performance boost along with notably better integrated graphics capabilities, particularly in the case of fourth-generation Core i7 processors.

 How big a hard drive do I need?
-Though some Chromebooks eschew traditional hard drives altogether in favor of cloud-based storage, most cheap laptops have at least 320 GB hard drives, which will hold thousands of MP3s and photographs.
-However, if your laptop is going to be your primary computer, or if you anticipate storing large files such as videos, consider a choice with more capacity.
+Although some Chromebooks eschew traditional hard drives altogether in favor of cloud-based storage, most cheap laptops have at least 320 GB hard drives, which will hold thousands of MP3s and photographs.
+However, if your laptop will be your primary computer or you anticipate storing large files like videos, consider a choice with more capacity.

-Solid-state drives (SSDs) are faster than traditional hard drives, but have lower capacity and are much more expensive per megabyte of storage.
-Some Ultrabooks marry the best of both, pairing regular hard drives with small SSD cache drives that speed boot times and the load times of your most-used applications.
+Solid-state drives are faster than traditional hard drives, but have lower capacity and are much more expensive per megabyte of storage.
+Some Ultrabooks marry the best of both, pairing regular hard drives with small SSD cache drives that speed boot times and load times of your most-used applications.
 Most convertibles and all Windows slates have an SSD only; opt for the largest one your budget will afford.

 What kind of connectivity options do I need?
-Even cheap laptops come with built-in wireless networking, which lets you connect to a Wi-Fi network without any additional hardware.
+Even cheap laptops come with built-in wireless, which lets you connect to a Wi-Fi network with no additional hardware.
 If you plan to connect to the Internet with a dial-up modem, be aware that many laptops no longer include one.
-Ethernet connectors for broadband are standard, but verify that a laptop you're considering has one, especially when buying ultraportables.
-A few cheap models include a Bluetooth radio, and many have an HDMI output for sending video to an HDTV.
+Ethernet connectors for broadband are commonplace, but verify that a laptop you're considering has one, especially when buying ultraportables.
+Many cheap models include a Bluetooth radio, and some have an HDMI output for sending video to an HDTV.
 A few also have Intel WiDi technology, which allows you to stream video to a TV without a connecting cable, although an adapter for the TV is required (Est. $80).

-Turning to ports -- USB, FireWire and more -- the selection in budget laptops varies tremendously.
-The Best Reviewed Dell Inspiron 17 (Est. $450 and up) has more ports than you can shake a stick at, but most budget offerings skimp on available connections.
+Turning to ports -- USB, FireWire and more -- the selection in budget laptops varies tremendously, but most budget offerings skimp on available connections.
 Make sure your choice has the ports you need.